+Skills Practical Exam

-Skills Practical Exam: This exam will take place at the end of the first training phase at sea.
+This exam will take place at the end of the first training phase at sea.
 The exam is designed to establish proficiency in the baseline skills of the ship's departments (deck, laboratory, engineering, and accommodations) prior to the assumption of leadership roles.
+It is worth 20% of the total course grade.

+Leadership Journal

-Leadership Journal: The journal is a logbook for leadership experiences.
+The journal is a logbook for leadership experiences.
 It should begin with some thoughts prior to sailing about which elements of leadership theory might be most important at sea.
-During the voyage, students will act as team member, leader, trainee, and observer.
+During the voyage, students will act alternately as team member, leader, trainee, and observer.
 Daily journal entries should be written to reflect on these experiences as they occur in context, and used as reference points in the development of personal leadership decisions.
+A rubric will be provided for periodic self-assessment.
+The leadership journal is worth 20% of the final course grade.

+Multi-Watch Mission/Exercise

-Multi-Watch Mission/Exercise: Near the end of the training voyage, the class will be presented with an operational objective for the ship that requires coordination between watch teams over a 24-hour period.
+Near the end of the training voyage, the class will be presented with an operational objective for the ship that requires coordination between watch teams over a 24-hour period.
 Students will need to choose an executive and several team leaders, and then to plan, conduct, and debrief the mission, all in coordination with the ship's chief instructional officers.
 Each watch team will receive a shared grade for this assignment, based partly on execution, and partly on how effectively the team can analyze its performance in review.
+This exercise is worth 10% of the total course grade.